Skip to content

 Modern planning platform

-Best for deeper scheduling and day-of planning without enterprise overhead
+Best for deeper scheduling and planning within shifts without enterprise overhead

 Soon is the strongest fit for teams that need more than a basic weekly rota.
-It combines stronger automation, employee self-service, forecasting, and clearer day-of planning, without the rollout burden that often comes with legacy workforce management suites.
+It combines stronger automation, employee self-service, forecasting, and clearer planning within shifts, without the rollout burden that often comes with legacy workforce management suites.

 2